How To Transfer Photos From iPhone To Computer (PC or Laptop)

 - Open Photos on your iPhone.

 - Select the photos you’d like to transfer.
-You can swipe right or left to select multiple photos.
+You can swipe right or left to select multiple photos or even live photos.

 - Tap the sharing button in the bottom left-hand corner.